vWorker link: C# Algorithm, Task Levels

 Update:

-2012.05.30 - Just want to make it clear that the sequence must be preserved amongst a task type.
+2012.05.29 - See the bottom of this post.2012.05.30 - Just want to make it clear that the sequence must be preserved amongst a task type.

 2012.05.31 - The last task in the input collection will never change.